ThreeMammals/Ocelot/docs/features/configuration.rst

   If you still require on-the-fly updating of the primary configuration file, ``ocelot.json``, please refer to the :ref:`config-react-to-changes` section.
   Additionally, note that merging partial configuration files (such as ``ocelot.*.json``) on the fly using :doc:`../features/administration` API is not currently implemented.

-  **Note 3**: An alternative to static merged configurations could be the construction of the ``FileConfiguration`` object before passing it as an argument to the :ref:`di-configuration-addocelot` method.
+  **Note 3**: An alternative to static merged configurations could be the construction of the ``FileConfiguration`` object before passing it as an argument to the :ref:`di-configuration-addocelot-methods` method.
   Refer to the :ref:`config-build-from-scratch` subsection for details.

 Keep files in a folder